andela-megwali/do/README.md

 ## Limitations

-  * It currently doesn't have payment integration and refund
+  * It currently doesn't support admin features and scoping of authorized app permissions

 ## Contributing